 According to Sumrok, an early traumatic experience changes a child’s developing brain composition.
 The child suffers damaging toxic stress as a result.
 Unless the person learns healthy methods to deal with it, the pain is constant until he or she finds a solution.

-Without a safe means of finding relief, the method to ease the trauma may become drugs.
-The individual seeks to self-medicate to relieve the pain of that experience.
-Drugs bring the individual relief and pleasure.
-The sensation masks the enduring pain of the ACE.
+Without a safe means of finding relief, the method to ease the trauma may become drug or alcohol use.
+The individual seeks to self-medicate to relieve the pain of the traumatic experience.
+Alcohol and drugs may bring the individual relief and pleasure.
+These sensations may mask the enduring pain of the adverse childhood experience.

 The Hidden ACE